ydataai/ydata-profiling/.github/ISSUE_TEMPLATE/bug_report.md

 Please share your dataframe.
 If the data is confidential, for example when it contains company-sensitive information, provide us with a synthetic or open dataset that produces the same error.
 You should provide the DataFrame structure, for example by reporting the output of `df.info()`.
-You can anonymize the column names if nessecary.
+You can anonymize the column names if necessary.

 **Version information:**
 Please run `pip freeze` in your environment and report the results.